-The Boundary Commission for England is inviting people to comment during its secondary public consultation on constituency boundaries, which runs until April 4.
+The Boundary Commission for England is inviting people to comment during its secondary public consultation on constituency boundaries, which opened today and runs until April 4.

 The Commission is undertaking an independent and impartial review of all constituencies in England, to make the number of electors in each constituency roughly the same.

 The number of constituencies in England will also increase to 543.
 The 2023 Boundary Review requires substantial changes to the map of constituencies across England, and the Commission wants members of the public to help shape the boundaries in their area by taking part in the consultation.

 The Lewes constituency would become known as the Lewes County Constituency and have new areas added such as Jevington, Wannock, part of Willingdon, Stone Cross and Hankham and existing ones removed from the current make-up of the constituency including Chailey, Barcombe & Hamsey, Ditchling & Westmeston, Newick, Plumpton, Streat, East Chiltington & St John, Wivelsfield.

 People can view the initially proposed constituency boundaries by area and provide views on them by visiting the consultation website at bcereviews.org.uk.